 I was speaking to my ex boyfriend recently.
 He had broken up with his girlfriend, a girl who just a few months ago he told me was the first person he’d had feelings for the way he had me.
 He and I broke up over three years ago.

 He told me that she was aggressive, insulting, needed constant validation and was volatile.
-I stated to him that he had an ex who had PTSD surface during the relationship but this girl was worse and he responded “yep”.
+I stated to him that he had an ex who had PTSD surface during the relationship but he sounded to me as though this girl was worse and he responded “yep”.

 After that conversation this week I’ve been thinking, ever since Brent, have I actually really given anyone a proper chance?
 The ex I mentioned in this blog, told me that he bought his recent ex flowers every other week.
 He bought me flowers a couple of times but I’d practically brushed him off for it.
 Now I wonder, why?
 I used to joke that chocolate would stay with me longer (on my hips) but thinking about it, Brent would buy flowers for me frequently in the days he still treated me ‘normally’.